Many on a Royal Caribbean cruise ship tested for the new coronavirus

 Royal Caribbean’s Anthem of the Seas, the Quantum-class cruise ship, left Bayonne on January 27, as per its program, and sailed through the Caribbean and Puerto Rico before moving back to Bayonne on Friday morning.

-CDC has cleared the ship for travel.
-However, the company said it would wait till it has received test reports for the suspected patients tomorrow.
+The CDC has cleared the ship for travel.
+However, the company said it would wait until tomorrow to receive test reports for the suspected patients.

-When accessed by media reporters, Royal Caribbean refused to share how many people are on board the ship.
+When accessed by media reporters, Royal Caribbean refused to share how many people were on board the ship.

 As of Friday, over 31,000 cases of the news coronavirus have been confirmed in more than two dozen countries across the globe, resulting in 636 deaths, mainly in China.

-Shares of Royal Caribbean downed at least 4% at the close, after being checked by CDC for new coronavirus on Friday.
+Shares of Royal Caribbean were down at least 4% at the close after the CDC checked them for a new coronavirus on Friday.

-The Anthem of the Seas isn’t the first ship stopped and checked for the new coronavirus, as several other ships have also been caught in the middle of coronavirus outbreak.
-Costa’s Cruises Smeralda cruise ship docked in the north of Rome was checked for suspected cases of coronavirus, but allowed to disembark after reports of suspected passengers came negative.
+The Anthem of the Seas isn’t the first ship that was stopped and checked for the new coronavirus, as several other ships have also been caught in the middle of the coronavirus outbreak.
+Costa Cruises’s Smeralda cruise ship docked north of Rome was checked for suspected coronavirus cases but allowed to disembark after reports of alleged passengers came negative.

-Carnival’s Princess Cruises quarantined about 3,700 of its people on board on one of its ships near Japan after a guest, who didn’t have any clinical signs of the virus while aboard the ship, tested positive for the new coronavirus on Saturday, nearly six days after exiting the ship.
+Carnival’s Princess Cruises quarantined about 3,700 people on board one of its ships near Japan after a guest who didn’t have any clinical signs of the virus aboard the ship tested positive for the new coronavirus on Saturday, nearly six days after exiting the ship.

-Almost 2,000 tourists are being detained on a cruise ship run by Genting’s Dream Cruises in Hong Kong and checked for the virus after some crew member reported symptoms associated with the illness.
+Almost 2,000 tourists are being detained on a cruise ship run by Genting’s Dream Cruises in Hong Kong and checked for the virus after some crew members reported symptoms associated with the illness.

-Trade association for cruise operators, Cruise Lines International Association said on Friday that the cruise sector is “one of the greatly well-equipped and expertized when it comes to handling and monitoring health conditions of those on board.”
+On Friday, the trade association for cruise operators, Cruise Lines International Association, said that the cruise sector is “one of the greatly well-equipped and expertized when it comes to handling and monitoring health conditions of those on board.”

-The association advised operators to decline boarding people who either have traveled to China or remained in contact with those who exhibit symptoms of the new coronavirus.
+The association advised operators to decline boarding people who have travelled to China or remained in contact with those who exhibit symptoms of the new coronavirus.